Here’s everything you need to know about how 2021 U.S. tax relief for small business programs will affect your tax return this year and next.

 Pandemic Unemployment Compensation

 Independent contractors and self-employed people are usually not eligible for unemployment assistance.
 Under the CARES Act, that changed.
-Individual states were given the option to expand unemployment benefits and offer them to independent contractors and self-employed people.
+Individual states were given the option to expand unemployment benefits to independent contractors and self-employed people who lost self-employment income during the health crisis.

 Benefits were also increased.
-Initially, an additional $600 per week was provided for up to 13 weeks, through July 31, 2020.
-Once that ended, the Lost Wages Assistance Program provided an additional $300 per week.
+Initially, an additional $600 per week was provided for up to 13 weeks through July 31, 2020.
+Once that ended, the Lost Wages Assistance Program provided an additional $300 per week to support wages paid.

 Unemployment benefits are administered through your state.
 Check with your state unemployment insurance office to see what benefits you qualify for.

-If you were able to take advantage of these tax relief programs, you’ll have some significant changes to your taxes.
-Here are 3 ways to prepare your 2020 tax return with confidence:
+If you were able to take advantage of these tax relief programs, you’ll have some significant changes to your tax bill.
+Here are 3 ways to prepare your 2021 tax return with confidence.

 Use Automated Accounting Tools

-It’s crucial to have accurate numbers, especially if you prefer to file your taxes on your own.
-But calculating all the crucial numbers yourself in an Excel spreadsheet can lead to costly data discrepancies.
-Cloud-based accounting solutions, like FreshBooks, make it easy to automatically track your income, capture your expense receipts, and pull all the reports you need to complete your tax return.
+As a small business owner, it’s crucial to have accurate numbers, especially if you prefer to file your taxes on your own.
+But calculating all your business expenses and other crucial numbers yourself in an Excel spreadsheet can lead to costly data discrepancies.
+Cloud-based accounting solutions, like FreshBooks, make it easy to automatically track your income, capture receipts for tax-deductible expenses, and pull all the reports you need to complete your tax return.

 Get Your Books in Order With a Bookkeeper